-If you have an electric cooling or heating system and time-of-use (TOU) and/or demand charge pricing form your energy provider, you can use your Google Nest thermostat to schedule cooling or heating when it’s less expensive.
-Note that these pricing programs have many variants and names, such as: time-of-use, demand charge, and peak time savings.
+If you have a time-of-use (TOU) and/or demand charge pricing from your energy provider, you can use your Google Nest thermostat to schedule cooling or heating when it’s less expensive to help save money.
+Note that these pricing programs have many variants and names, such as: TOU, demand charge, and peak time savings.

 Most peak pricing is only available for electric systems.
-If you have a natural gas, heating oil or liquid petroleum gas (LPG) boiler then you likely don’t have a time-of-use or TOU plan, but you can check with your utility company
+If you have a natural gas, heating oil, or liquid petroleum gas (LPG) boiler then you likely don’t have a TOU plan, but you can check with your utility company.

-When demand for electricity is especially high, like on a hot summer afternoon when many homes and businesses have the AC turned up, we call this a “peak period”.
+When demand for electricity is especially high, like on a hot summer afternoon when many homes and businesses have the cooling turned up, this is called a “peak period.”
 During peak periods, utilities may have to turn to less efficient sources of power generation to meet demand, or bring a whole new generator online just to make a little extra electricity available for people to use.

 Learn about peak pricing

 Some utilities use peak pricing to incentivize customers to avoid using energy during these peak periods.
-The most common type is called a time of use (TOU) rate, which means customers pay more for the electricity they use during peak times.
+The most common type is called a TOU rate, which means customers pay more for the electricity they use during peak times.

 How a Nest thermostat can save you money on a TOU rate